 The change will run over the banks of capital investments and some establish industries to carve out a new course.
 The new course will be a rocky rapids for a while until we return to a quiet eddy and slow moving river.

-Caution.
-Cryptocurrency Is Not A Store of Wealth.
+Caution: Cryptocurrency Is A Speculative Non-Store of Wealth

 A storage of wealth has two attributes: stability and inflation proof.
 Gold is the only true storage of wealth because the prices changes slowly over time and it grows with inflation or more.

 Bitcoin and other cryptocurrencies market capitalizations are so small that they are manipulated by traders.
 Crypto traders make money off of BTC’s volatility.
-Bitcoin and other coins or tokens can move from $10k to $12k and back to $10 in a couple weeks.
-Stable coins like USDC, Tether, or MakerDAO are pegged to the value of the dollar but do not keep pace with inflation.
+Bitcoin and other coins or tokens can move from $10k to $12k and back to $10 within hours.
+Stable coins like USDC, Tether, or MakerDAO are pegged to the value of the dollar.
+However, stable coins do not keep pace with inflation.

 Digital currencies are not cryptocurrencies.
-Digital currencies are digital versions of their real world counterpart such as dollar, yen, or pound.
+Digital currencies are digital versions of their real world counterpart such as Dollar, Yen, or Pound.
 Central banks are in the process of developing digital currencies.
 Cryptocurrencies are created by non-government groups or entities.
 Governments are concerned by cryptocurrencies because they have the potential move control of the money supply away from governments.